Finding a Top Financial Advisor Firm in White Plains, New York

-Downtown Investment Advisory has grown to manage roughly $106 million in assets since its founding in 2013.
-Of the firms on this list, only Fleetwood Asset Management has a smaller client base than Downtown.
-The firm’s 60 clients are individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.
+Downtown Investment Advisory was founded in 2013.
+The fee-only firm’s clients are individuals, high-net-worth individuals, pension plans, charitable organizations and corporations.

 The firm primarily provides investment advisory services, although it will also perform financial planning on request.
 Downtown Investment Advisory is the most exclusive firm on this list, requiring new clients to have at least $1 million in investable assets.